exratione/lambda-complex/README.md

 # Lambda Complex

 Lambda Complex is a Node.js framework for applications that run entirely within Lambda, SQS, and other high abstraction layer AWS services.
+It is well suited to non-realtime content generation needs, such as high concurrency file generation or other workflows carried out in response to messages placed into an SQS queue.

 The high points of Lambda Complex:

 * Assemble applications from Node.js Lambda function implementations.
 Use any NPM module that exports one or more Lambda function handlers, or write your own.